hoehermann/purple-presage/README.md

 #### On Hold

+* Fetch contact names from the main device.
 * Mark messages as "read".
 This is currently not implemented in back-end, see [#141](https://github.com/whisperfish/presage/issues/141).
 At time of writing, notifications on main device are deleted after answering via linked device.
 So that is working alright.
 * A group chat is only added to the buddy list when receiving a message.
 There seems to be no way to fetch the list of groups from the main device, see [#303](https://github.com/whisperfish/presage/issues/303).
 * The maximum allowed length of a text-message is unknown.